Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Methods

+When operating the actual prosthesis, the vision-based semi-autonomous control used in this study combines automatic and manual/direct control (Fig. \ref{fig:control}).
+A two-channel myoelectric interface, similar to the one in \cite{castro2022continuous}, enables the user to switch between these two control modes.
+Importantly, manual control is implemented as the standard commercial approach to prosthesis control \cite{vujaklija2016new}.
+The activation of wrist and hand flexor and extensor muscles proportionally moves a single degree of freedom (e.g., closes and opens the hand), while the co-activation of both muscle groups, switches the active degree of freedom (e.g., from opening/closing to controlling rotation).

-The vision-based semi-autonomous control used in this study is a combination of automatic and direct/manual control (Fig. \ref{fig:control}).
-The prosthesis started in idle state, in which it constantly processed depth data detected within a predefined capturing volume, as explained above, while awaiting for the participant to generate a command to trigger the automatic control.
-The participant was responsible for aiming at the object he/she desired to grasp.
-To facilitate aiming, vibrotactile feedback was delivered to the forearm where the prosthesis was worn.
-Four vibrotactors provided the tactile cues guiding the user to direct the optical z-axis to fall within the target object (full details provided in Section \ref{sec:feedback}).
+With the prosthesis in idle state, data points within the capture volume are collected while waiting for the user to generate a simple myoelectric command to trigger automatic control.
+The user is responsible for aiming at the object they wish to grasp.
+Vibrotactile feedback is delivered to the forearm where the prosthesis is worn to facilitate the aiming.
+Four vibrotactors provided tactile cues, guiding the user to align the optical $z$-axis with the target object (full details provided in Sec. \ref{sec:feedback} below).

-Once the participant correctly aimed within the target object and the object was successfully reconstructed, all vibrotactors pulsed simultaneously.
-That signaled to the participant that the prosthesis was ready and waiting for a command to pre-shape.
-The participant could then send an "auto-preshape" command to the prosthesis by performing a quick wrist flexion.
-In response, the prosthesis adjusted its wrist orientation and grasp size according to the estimated object model.
-Importantly, if he/she was not satisfied with the automatically selected hand configuration, he/she could aim again at the same or at different object.
+Once the user correctly aims at the target object, the system begins processing the depth data to fit the three geometric models.
+This step is crucial for reducing system latency, as ten frames are used to improve the accuracy of shape inference.
+The target grasp size and wrist orientation values are determined using the median of a 10-frame moving window.
+When the object is successfully reconstructed, all vibrotactors pulse simultaneously, signaling to the user that the prosthesis is ready and waiting for a command to preshape.
+The user can then send an “auto-preshape" command to the prosthesis by performing a quick wrist flexion.
+In response, the prosthesis adjusts its wrist orientation and grasp size according to the estimated target values.
+If the user is not satisfied with the automatically selected hand configuration, they can aim again at the same object or a different object.

-If the selected hand configuration was appropriate, the participant could proceed to hand closing.
-To this aim, he/she could take over the control by performing a quick wrist extension movement.
-The prosthesis then moved proportionally to the recorded EMG (direct control), and switched back to the idle mode as soon as the object was transported and released.
+If the selected hand configuration is appropriate, the user can proceed to close the hand.
+To do this, they would take over control by performing a quick wrist extension movement.
+The prosthesis then moves proportionally to the recorded surface electromyography (sEMG) signals (direct control) and switches back to idle mode once the object is released.